mallika221/mallika221/README.md

 ### 🚀 About Me

-🎓 I'm currently pursuing my **Master’s in Computer Science** at Lakehead University, Canada.
+🎓 I'm recent M.Sc.
+Computer Science grad from Lakehead University, Canada
 💼 I have 2 years of experience in **backend development** using **Golang** and **Python**.
 🔍 I specialize in **building scalable microservices**, **distributed systems**, and **RESTful APIs**.
 📚 Always learning: currently focused on **Low-Level Design (LLD)**.